Tafjord: Geography

 The village is in a valley located at the end of the Tafjorden, about 12 km southeast of the village of Sylte, and just west of the borders of Reinheimen National Park.
 In the park, the mountains Tordsnose, Karitinden, and Puttegga all lie about 15 km to the southeast of Tafjord in the Tafjordfjella mountain range.

 Tafjord landslide

 On 7 April 1934, a rockslide of about 2000000 m3 of rock fell off the mountain Langhamaren from a height of about 700 m.
 The rock landed in the Tafjorden which created a local megatsunami which killed 34 people living on the shore of the fjord.
 The waves reached a height of 62 m near the landslide, about 7 m at Sylte, and about 16 m at Tafjord.
 It was one of the worst natural disasters in Norway in the 20th century.

 Climate

-The weather station in Tafjord have been recording since 1925, and holds the record for the warmest temperature in Norway in November at 21.8 C. The January record 18.7 C was recorded the night before 29 January 2024.
-These warm temperatures in winter and late autumn are primarily due to foehn wind.
+The weather station in Tafjord has been recording since 1925, and holds the record for the highest temperature in Norway in November at 21.8 C. The January record 18.7 C was recorded the night before 29 January 2024.
+These high temperatures in winter and late autumn are primarily due to foehn wind.